 The marinade we used on this roast comes from my friend Suzanne and it works quite well.
-A simpler marinade of rosemary, olive oil, garlic, pepper, and lemon juice would do the trick quite nicely too.
+A simpler marinade of rosemary, extra virgin olive oil, garlic, pepper, and lemon juice would do the trick quite nicely too.
 One can also make tiny slices into the surface of the roast and insert slivers of garlic and herbs.

 - 1/2 cup orange juice

 - 2 teaspoons of fresh thyme or 1 teaspoon of dried thyme

 - 2 Tbsp of fresh chopped rosemary or 1 Tbsp of dried rosemary

 - 1/4 teaspoon of fresh ground pepper

 Blend marinade ingredients in a blender, just a few pulses until well mixed.

 - One 6-pound leg of lamb, bone-in or boneless.
 (If boneless, the leg should be tied up with kitchen string by butcher.)

 - Salt and freshly ground black pepper

 1 Marinate lamb: Place lamb and marinade into a plastic bag.
 Squeeze out as much of the air as possible from the bag and seal.
 Wrap again with another plastic bag to ensure that the marinating lamb doesn't leak.